Recently I met a prospective homeschool mom with 2 very young children and I encouraged her to read and find out more about Charlotte Mason.

 - Children must give 100% attention during readings.

-- Write or dictate a full, clear, detailed narration after 1 listening to the reading.
+- Children should write or dictate a full, clear, detailed narration after 1 listening to the reading.
 No repeating, no prompting, no clues.

-- Express himself correctly, have an opinion, make a judgement, develop a train of thought and use his imagination.
+- The child must express himself correctly, have an opinion, make a judgement, develop a train of thought and use his imagination.

-- Form relations with things, ideas, great thoughts, great minds.
+- Encourage children to form relations with things, ideas, great thoughts, great minds.
 I must not get in their way.

 - Each child must develop the habit of perfect execution—in all their work.